enes-arisoy/NoteApp-Native/README.md

 # 📝 NoteApp

-A simple and intuitive React Native note-taking application built with TypeScript and modern mobile development practices.
+A simple and intuitive React Native note-taking application built with JavaScript and modern mobile development practices.

 ## ✨ Features